 Anyway, we used the drill to drill out the entire volcanic mountain range Cid re-sealed with his bomb, somehow not killing everyone in the neighbouring town a third time, never-to-mind ourselves.
 Holy crap, the story grinding its credibility into pulp and using it as fertilizer.
 Also, if the drill is on the prow, did that mean we were turned sideways on a ship with an open-air deck.
 But oh well, if the plot is going to be ground up, if it’s doing the grinding with an awesome, over the top drill, do we really get to complain?

 At this point, we figured Edward would rejoin us, as he we had an empty slot and (as far as we could tell) were going to the moon where it would be sort of hard to get reinforcements.
 We were wrong, but luckily we hadn’t gone all the way to Troia as we figured he’d just show up in Mysidia.
 Saved us a trip!
 At Mysidia, the Elder said something about the moon calling to Cecil, and then he did his prayers and the sea opened to reveal… a giant, whale-shaped spaceship.
 With a ninth crystal inside, apparently.
 And you know what?
 If the game hadn’t previously shot its credibility, we probably would have swallowed this with just a few chuckles.
 It’s not actually near as bizarre as it sounds, and I realize it sounds really, really bizarre.
-We have pretty good suspensions of disbelief – what’s a whale-shaped starship, really?
+What’s a whale-shaped starship, really?
 Inside we found healing pods and a fat chocobo, which probably makes this ship the successor to the Invincible from FFIII.
 The party used this ninth crystal to head to the moon!